Financial Math students have access to a wide array of career services:

 Financial Math students are required to attend 2 professional events per semester.
 NC State University has several annual career fairs which all Financial Math students are invited to attend.
 Second year students are encouraged to attend the National Financial Mathematics Career Fair.

-The Financial Math program hosts several networking events per year and partners with GARP's (Global Association for Risk Professionals) local chapter.
 Students have the opportunity to meet alumni and professionals in all sectors of the industry including risk management, portfolio & asset management, risk modeling, data mining, hedge funds, insurance, banking and commodities trading.